Hemolymph

-Hemolymph, or haemolymph, is a fluid, analogous to the blood in vertebrates, that circulates in the interior of the arthropod (invertebrate) body, remaining in direct contact with the animal's tissues.
-It is composed of a fluid plasma in which hemolymph cells called hemocytes are suspended.
-In addition to hemocytes, the plasma also contains many chemicals.
-It is the major tissue type of the open circulatory system characteristic of arthropods (for example, arachnids, crustaceans and insects).
-In addition, some non-arthropods such as mollusks possess a hemolymphatic circulatory system.
+Hemolymph or haemolymph is a body fluid that circulates inside arthropod bodies transporting nutrients and oxygen to tissues, comparable with the blood in vertebrates.
+It is composed of a plasma in which circulating immune cells called hemocytes are dispersed in addition to many plasma proteins (hemoproteins) and dissolved chemicals.
+It is the key component of the open circulatory system characteristic of arthropods such as insects, arachnids, myriopods and crustaceans.
+Some non-arthropod invertebrates such as molluscs and annelids also possess a similar hemolymphatic circulatory system.